mthl/guix-artwork/website/posts/gnu-guix-1.2.0-released.md

 line](https://guix.gnu.org/manual/en/html_node/Defining-Package-Variants.html),
 which is useful if you want to use such transformations in a manifest.

-The *reference manual* has been expounded: there’s a new [“Getting Started” section](https://guix.gnu.org/manual/en/html_node/Getting-Started.html), the [“Programming Interface”
+The *reference manual* has been expanded: there’s a new [“Getting Started” section](https://guix.gnu.org/manual/en/html_node/Getting-Started.html), the [“Programming Interface”